energietransitie/twomes-p1-gateway-hardware/README.md

 ### Printed Circuit Board
 To manufacture the printed circuit board you can use various PCB services.
-The folder [Output_files](./pcb/Output_files/FABRICATION) contains the necessary files.

-To have the PCBs manufactures via [JLCPCB](https://www.jlcpcb.com), the PCB manufacturer we used, upload the Gerber files in a zip to their [quote page](https://cart.jlcpcb.com/quote), select the amount of PCBs and a colour for silkscreen.
+To have the PCBs manufactured via [JLCPCB](https://www.jlcpcb.com), the PCB manufacturer we used, you can re-use the files in the folder [Output_files](./pcb/Output_files/FABRICATION).
+Upload the Gerber files in a zip to their [quote page](https://cart.jlcpcb.com/quote), select the amount of PCBs and a colour for silkscreen.
 All other options can be left on default.
 If SMT assembly is desired, also select this option before ordering.
 This will take you to a page where the BOM and POS file can be uploaded.
 Use the files [BOM_TwomesGatewayJLCPCB.csv](./pcb/Output_files/FABRICATION/BOM_AND_POS/BOM_TwomesGatewayJLCPCB.csv) and [TwomesGateway-top-pos.csv](./pcb/Output_files/FABRICATION/BOM_AND_POS/TwomesGateway-top-pos.csv).

 ### Enclosure
 The folder [enclosure](./enclosure) contains both Fusion360 source files and exported STL files for the Twomes P1 Gateway enclosure.
 The STL files can be imported into any slicer and turned into G-Code for a 3D printer.
 You can also upload  the STL files to an online 3D printing service of your choice.